arcticblizzard/Coinmarch/docs/locations/Kolnmark.md

 [More info](/Coinmarch/locations/districts/Gatefold)

 ### Garrison Row
-A compact, fortress-like enclave at the foot of the Spine causeway, Garrison Row is home to Kolnmark’s professional solders-for-hire.
+A compact, fortress-like enclave at the foot of the Cleft causeway, Garrison Row is home to Kolnmark’s professional solders-for-hire.
 Walled barracks, training yards, and communal facilities cluster along narrow, regimented streets.
 [More info](/Coinmarch/locations/districts/Garrison_Row)

 ### Hearthrow